 We are a specialty finance company that invests in residential mortgage loans, residential mortgage-backed securities, real estate related securities and various other asset classes.
 We are externally managed by FIDAC.
-We intend to elect and qualify to be taxed as a REIT for federal income tax purposes.
+We intend to elect and qualify to be taxed as a REIT for federal income tax purposes commencing with our taxable year ending on December 31, 2007.
 Our targeted asset classes and the principal investments we expect to make in each are as follows: